Mavis021/Evision/CODE_OF_CONDUCT.md

-# Code of Conduct - DrawTect
+# Code of Conduct - Evision

 ## Our Pledge